 Recently we met with some prospective art collectors in the Lincoln Park neighborhood of Chicago.
+In addition to our role as a corporate art advisory, we love working with private collectors and helping them explore the broad world of fine art.
 They contacted us through a mutual design acquaintance and expressed interest in beginning to explore fine art collecting.
 Their home, already made beautiful with interior design, family photographs, and sentimental art pieces, had several locations that were ideal for empowering, new fine artwork.
 As they were new to working with an art consulting firm, we took time to give an initial consultation to explain the process.

 Complimentary Initial Consultation